EmonRezaBD/Exploratory-Study-on-Mental-Health/README.md

 | Becoming easily annoyed or irritable?               | 68.830(12)   | <0.001  |
 | Feeling afraid as if  something awful might happen? | 61.932 (15)  | <0.001  |

+Table-3: Prevalence statistics of anxiety, depression, relationship with family members and friends, daily activities,family financial, longer uses of electronic devices, academic/study-related issues, knowledge of COVID-19 of the respondents during pandemic (N=158)
 | No |                                                   Questions                                                   |       Classification       | Frequency | Percentage |
 |:--:|:-------------------------------------------------------------------------------------------------------------:|:--------------------------:|:---------:|:----------:|
 | 1  | Anxiety                                                                                                       | Mild to Moderate   anxiety | 84        | 61.3       |